List of Felicity characters: Noel Crane

 Played by Scott Foley.
 Noel first appeared in the show as Felicity's sophomore Resident Advisor.
 Felicity often vents to him about her unrequited love interest Ben; this creates internal conflict for Noel as he romantically pursues Felicity.
-Noel also has a long-term, long distance girlfriend named Hannah (Jennifer Garner) who is a composer.
+Noel also has a long-term, long distance girlfriend named Hanna (Jennifer Garner) who is a composer.
 They break up on Thanksgiving after Hanna reveals that she is spending time with a man at her college.
 Noel begins dating Felicity that very day.
 They experience stumbling blocks along the way, namely Noel's conflicted feelings for ex-girlfriend Hanna, and when Felicity in turn loses her virginity to an art student (Simon Rex).
 They break up after a few months when she chooses a summer road trip with Ben over Noel's invitation to Berlin.
 But Noel entertains the notion of a romantic relationship with Felicity for the rest of the series.
 He moves into a two-bedroom apartment at the onset of his junior year and is roommates with Elena.
 His tension with Felicity eases to the point of affection.
 Noel meets Ruby, a freshman advisee and dorm-mate to Felicity.
 Ruby is a new actress vying for the romantic lead opposite Tom Cruise in a blockbuster film.
 She gets the part.
 Noel and Ruby maintain a long-distance set-up while she's on location, with regular visits.
 Noel ends the relationship after two or three months when he learns that Ruby is pregnant with a child who is not related to him.
 In the summer between Junior and Senior years, Noel drops out of college, gets highlights and marries Javier's cousin, Natalie (Ali Landry).
 He is eventually talked down by his friends and associates, re-darkens his hair and annuls the marriage.
 Noel is a self-identified computer geek with a particular fondness for Mac computers and graphic design.
 Noel comes from a working-class background and has one older brother whom he looks up to as a model guy complete with the ideal girlfriend.
 Unbeknownst to Noel, his brother (Eddie McClintock) is gay.
 He comes out to Noel in the first season, and asks for support in sharing this with their parents.